How to Homeschool with Prodigy: 3 Easy Steps for SuccessAll Posts

 - Adaptive — Prodigy’s algorithm automatically tailors content to your child’s unique learning needs, to keep them from getting discouraged or bored.

-- Flexible — Prodigy encourages kids to practice math independently and develop a growth mindset on their own.
-It’s also an educational, enjoyable and healthy use of screen time.
+- Flexible — Prodigy can encourage kids to practice math independently and develop a growth mindset on their own.
+It’s also a great way to make screen time educational and enjoyable!

 How does homeschooling with Prodigy work?